 In simulations using the finite element method, iron loss can be calculated taking into account the effect of this stress and distortion.

-In this document, an analysis of an IPM motor accounting for the residual strain that occurs as a result of punching processes, and evaluates the effect on torque, magnetic flux density, and iron loss.
+In this example, an analysis of an IPM motor accounting for the residual strain that occurs as a result of punching processes, and evaluates the effect on torque, magnetic flux density, and iron loss.

 Expressing Deterioration as a Result of Residual Strain